TUDelft-books/CSBB-textbook/book/Quarter2/Week2_5.md

 Components this week are:

--   Lecture: Data Analysis Theory
+-   Lecture: <a href=#lecture-data-analysis-theory>Data Analysis Theory</a>

--   Workshop: writing an abstract
+-   Workshop: <a href=#workshop-writing-an-abstract>Writing an Abstract</a>

 -   Science Spotlights

+-   <a href=#group-activity-of-the-week> Group Activity </a>

-# Lecture: Data Analysis Theory
+## Lecture: Data Analysis Theory

 What to consider when analysing data.
 Different kinds of analysis and what they can show or hide.
 Also useful to think about this when reading scientific papers, do you know why the writers chose the analysis they did, and the visualization they did.

-## Key concepts
+### Key Concepts

-Write an analysis plan before you start analysing your data.
+- Write an analysis plan before you start analysing your data.

-Think about alternate methods of analysing data
+- Think about alternate methods of analysing data

-Cleaning data-what and when and keeping original data.
+- Cleaning data-what and when and keeping original data.

-## Relevant learning goals
+### Relevant Learning Goals

+Understanding the role analysis plays in our understanding of data.

-# Workshop: Writing an abstract
+## Workshop: Writing an Abstract

 You've now read a lot of abstracts and it's time to write one.
 In this workshop you'll be guided through writing one.
 The abstract is an